mariadb-operator/mariadb-operator/docs/API_REFERENCE.md

-Backup is the Schema for the backups API
+Backup is the Schema for the backups API.
+It is used to define backup jobs and its storage.